lltfm/openness/works/saltem_hoc/README.md

 everything gets turned on its head.
 Suddenly, we find ourselves looking, not for more answers, but for better questions.

-Enough of what I think.
-What does Openness GPT have to say about Saltem Hoc and LLM hallucinations?
+But what does Openness GPT itself have to say about Saltem Hoc and LLM hallucinations?

+> Openness GPT:
+>
 > The Saltem Hoc method thrives in the creative interplay of imagination and
 > reflection, where "hallucinations" from a language model—unbidden and
 > unexpected connections or speculative insights—may become fruitful elements.